Rajpratik71/linux-manPages/dirmngr-client.md

        dirmngr-client [options] [certfile|pattern]

 DESCRIPTION
        The  dirmngr-client  is  a  simple tool to contact a running dirmngr and test whether a certificate has been revoked --- either by being listed in the corresponding CRL or by running the OCSP protocol.
-If no dirm‐ ngr is running, a new instances will be started but this is in general not a good idea due to the huge performance overhead.
+If no dirmngr is running, a new instances will be started but this is in general not a good idea due to the huge performance overhead.

        The usual way to run this tool is either: